mvolkmann/blog/src/zig.md

 The `expect` function takes a single argument that must be an expression that evaluates to a `bool` value.

-The `expectEquals` function takes two arguments which are expressions representing an expected and actual value.
+The `expectEqual` function takes two arguments which are expressions representing an expected and actual value.
-Using `expectedEquals` provided better failure messages than `equal`.
+Using `expectedEqual` provided better failure messages than `equal`.

 Other testing functions include: